§ Verifiable Trust v4 Specification

 |---|---|

-| Ecosystem | Create and control trust registries and credential Schemas.
-Recognize other participants by granting permission(s) to them. |
+| Ecosystem | Create and control Ecosystems and Credential Schemas.
+Recognize other corporations by creating Participant entries for them. |

-| Issuer Grantor | Trust Registry operator that grants Issuer permissions to candidate issuers. |
+| Issuer Grantor | Ecosystem operator that creates Issuer Participant entries for candidate issuers. |

-| Verifier Grantor | Trust Registry operator that grants Verifier permissions to candidate verifiers. |
+| Verifier Grantor | Ecosystem operator that creates Verifier Participant entries for candidate verifiers. |

 | Issuer | Can issue credentials of this schema. |